kgao826/MSAzureOffboarding/README.md

 | Exchange.ManageAsApp | | |
 | Exchange Administrator | Azure RBAC | |
 | Exchange.ManageAsApp | | |

+For Azure RBAC roles, you simply assign the role in Entra ID.
+For the other permissions, you need to use PowerShell.

+First, double-check that the App ID and Role ID are still correct in [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer).

+You can check successful permissions assignments in the Roles and Administrators section of the Entreprise App.

 ### Monitor
 Create a log search alert rule to monitor the automation account in case of any failures and send an email to your IT team.